 The Sustainability Ratios for Stormwater and Buildings identified in the current position and performance table are considerably lower than the other asset classes.
-The reason for this is there was significantly lower renewal expenditure in the financial year ending 2012-13 for these asset classes.
-Buildings renewal projects fall mostly in the medium to longer term and stormwater well after the year 2043 (see Figure - Projected Renewals).
+The reason for this is there is significantly lower renewal budgets allocated in the current financial plan for these asset classes relative to their long term renewal needs.
+Buildings renewal projects fall mostly in the medium to longer term and stormwater well after the year 2043 (see Figure -Projected Renewals).